kayla-manning/election-analysis-2020/posts/final.md

 As visible in the map of Joe Biden's predicted win margin, this map anticipates close elections in many states, making a Biden landslide possible in the Electoral College if several of Trump's close states flip to blue.
 On the contrary, Trump could win the Electoral College if some of the slightly blue states flip to red.
 How can we quantify the uncertainty with this forecast?

 The below probabilities are **not** estimated vote shares; rather, these probabilities represent each candidate's chance of winning the Electoral College, nationwide popular vote, or statewide popular vote in the [battleground states](https://www.nytimes.com/interactive/2020/us/elections/election-states-biden-trump.html).
-In 100,000 simulations of the election, Joe Biden won the Electoral College most frequently, but Donald Trump still won over 1 out of 3 elections:
+From $100,000$ election simulations, this model gives Joe Biden a **59.0%** chance of winning the Electoral College and Donald Trump a **38.9%** chance of winning the Electoral College, with a **2.1%** chance of an electoral tie:

 | Biden Electoral|Trump  Electoral|     Electoral   |
 |Victory         |      Victory   |  Tossup[^tossup]|